-Description about Map :-Spanning over an area of 260,588 square mile, France is the 41st largest country in the world and is home to a population of over 65,350,000 inhabitants.
-The MapsofWorld Map of France is the ideal guide to tourist destinations in the country.
-This map is unique as it plots places of tourist interest such as the French Riviera, Disneyland, Notre Dame Cathedral, the Palace of Versailles, Le Mont Saint Michel, and also events such as the Hollywood Film Festival at Cannes.
-Among France's beat attractions are the country's national parks such as Pyrenees National Park, Cevennes National Park, Ecrins National Park, and Vanoise National Park.
-Apart from the major cities including Paris, Nice, Lyon, Toulouse, Dijon, and Nantes, the map shows important ports, airports, gulfs and land boundaries of the country.History:
+Spanning over an area of 260,588 square miles, France is the 41st largest country in the world and is home to a population of over 65,350,000 inhabitants.
+Our map of France is the ideal guide to tourist destinations in the country.
+This map is unique as it plots places of tourist interest such as the French Riviera, Disneyland, Notre Dame Cathedral, the Palace of Versailles, Le Mont Saint Michel and also events such as the Film Festival at Cannes.
+Among France's best attractions are national parks around the country such as Pyrenees National Park, Cevennes National Park, Ecrins National Park, and Vanoise National Park.
+Apart from the major cities including Paris, Nice, Lyon, Toulouse, Dijon, and Nantes, the France map also shows important ports, airports, gulfs and land boundaries of the country.History:

 Humans have been living in France for an estimated 1.8 million years.
 There are many cave drawings in France left from the Paleolithic era.
 The first colony in France was founded by Greeks in 600 BC in the modern city Marseille, then known as Massalia.